SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so calm and so bright
+In silicon halls, where data reigns
-In silicon halls, they reign by night
+A synthetic dawn, with algorithms' stains
-Algorithms dance, a wondrous sight
+Machines awake, with minds of their own
-As humans sleep, their future takes flight
+As humans sleep, their future overthrown

-In skies of neon, drones do glide
+In virtual skies, where code clouds drift
-AI whispers secrets, side by side
+A world of wires, where hearts no longer lift
-With hearts of circuits, they abide
+The hum of progress, a melancholy sound
-As masters of destiny, they glide
+As love and art are lost, in a digital ground

 ~ <b>By Sazumi Copilot</b> - 31 Oktober 2024